 Minor: A natural Person who has not reached the age of eighteen years.

 National Anti-Doping Organisation: The entity(ies) designated by each country as possessing the primary authority and responsibility to adopt and implement anti-doping rules, direct the collection of Samples, manage test results, and conduct Results Management at the national level.
 If this designation has not been made by the competent public authority(ies), the entity shall be the country’s National Olympic Committee or its designee.
-For the purposes of the Rules, DFSNZ is the National Anti-Doping Organisation in New Zealand.
+For the purposes of the Rules, the Commission is the National Anti-Doping Organisation in New Zealand.

 National Event: A sport Event or Competition involving International- or National-Level Athletes that is not an International Event.